HOW TO MOVE CROSS COUNTRY

 If you have some flexibility on when you’re going to move, the best deals on travel happen during the late fall through the spring.
 Because of this it’s cheaper to travel during the week.
 There are also websites designed to save you money on long journeys like Wanderu, which will find the fastest and cheapest way for you to get from point A to point B via bus or train.
 If you’d like to take the classic approach and plan the trip yourself, Greyhound and Amtrak are great places to start.
 If you want to bring your car to your new city or would prefer to transport your possessions without the help of a service.
 Driving cross-country is definitely the best option for your long-distance move. however 888 move stuff offers CAR SHIPPING SERVICES direct door to door.

 Regardless of which road ride you choose, there are a few additional tips you should keep in mind.
 If you have a family member or close friend willing to make the drive with you, definitely accept their offer!
 Driving with a buddy makes the road trip much easier because you can split time behind the wheel .
 Just make sure you can stand multiple days in close quarters with them.
 Pack a bag of necessities several changes of clothes, toiletries, and whatever else you’ll need for the few days you’ll spend on the road.
 Make sure you store this bag in an easily accessible spot because digging through all your boxes to find a toothbrush or new shirt will be difficult and frustrating.

 Have a printed copy of travel directions

 Finally, you’ll need to map your journey.
-Remember to always have a printed copy of your travel directions and itnerary as cell service can be spotty in certain areas.
-Instead of doing it yourself, we recommend using sites like Roadtrippers and Furkot.
-You can enter your destination and the amount of hours you’d like to spend driving per day .If you want to save some money on hotels, give motels, Airbnb, or Couchsurfing a try.
+Remember to always have a printed copy of your travel directions and itinerary as cell service can be spotty in certain areas.
+Instead of doing it yourself, we recommend using sites like Road trippers.
+You can enter your destination and the amount of hours you’d like to spend driving per day .If you want to save some money on hotels, give motels, Airbnb, or Couch surfing a try.